ngryman/stores/README.md

 stores('file', { maxPending: Infinity, writesRetries: 0 });
 ```

-Notes that each implementation can add additional values for their specific needs (see [file store options]).
+Note that each implementation can add additional values for their specific needs (i.e. [file store options]).

 #### `fetch(req, slot, next)`

 Optional, this callback allows the store to fetch missing data and store it.
 It is called on a cache miss, with the following arguments:
  - `req`: the network request.
- - `slot`: a `Writable` stream that will hold cache data.
+ - `slot`: a `Writable` stream that will persist data to cache.
 It is allocated by the store.
 You must `pipe` to it.
  - `next`: next middleware in the stack.
 It's useful if something went wrong and you want to abort the request asap.

 ```javascript